RushZhang/OnlineMIS/README.md

-# OnlineMIS
+This is an online B/S structure MIS in model II pattern with J2EE and HTML technology, Tomcat served as the container.
+After logging in legally(here you can login with ‘rush’ as both username and password), then you are able to perform every CRUD operation over the personnel data.
+Several techniques were helped to make the website robust and user-friendly such as visitor counter, illegal login preventer, cookie, etc.
-This project is mainly write in servlet, contained in Tomcat.
-After login, you can make every CRUD operation over the personnel data.
+Refer to ‘ProjectDetails.pdf’ for more details.